seanconnolly2000/openai-functions-wrapper/README.md

 SENTENCE_ENCODER={I used all-MiniLM-L6-v2, which was in the
                   pinecone demos, but you can use whatever - needed for encoding sentences for pinecone queries}

+SENDGRID_FROM_EMAIL=xxx@yyy.com
+SENDGRID_API_KEY={get a free api key from sendgrid.com - it looks like you do need to add a credit card to activate, however.}

 ```

 ## Pinecone: